Self-hosted beta

-Connect your GitHub org, clusters, and repos.
-Takes about 15 minutes.
-From there it runs like any other service in your stack.
+Point Shoehorn at your GitHub org, clusters, and repos.
+About 15 minutes of setup, then it runs like any other service you operate.

-Search across everything.
-See what depends on what.
-Know who to page when something breaks.
-No more asking around in Slack.
+Search across everything, see what depends on what, and know who to page when something breaks, without first asking around in Slack.

 It's 2am, something's down, and nobody knows who owns the payment service.